 Violence in the schools: Let's work on it together!

 Violence at school can take various forms such as bullying, cyberbullying, discrimination, homophobia, physical assault, sexual assault, indirect aggression, taxing and criminal acts by street gangs.
-MEES want to better equip the public and the schools to understand the phenomenon of violence, to detect its signs and to intervene effectively.
+MEES wants to better equip the public and the schools to understand the phenomenon of violence, to detect its signs and to intervene effectively.

-Young people, parents and educators must become aware of their roles and take action again bullying and violence in schools.
+Young people, parents and educators must become aware of their roles and take action against bullying and violence in schools.
 An action plan has been developed and is being implemented with stakeholders in the school system; and a campaign to raise awareness about bullying is underway.

 What is violence?

 In the Education Act and the Act Respecting Private Education , the word “violence” means any intentional demonstration of verbal, written, physical, psychological or sexual force which causes distress and injures, hurts or oppresses a person by attacking their psychological or physical integrity or well-being, or their rights or property.

 While violence may take many forms, it is present in all social, cultural and economic contexts.

 Violence is the use of force with the intent to hurt someone.

 The various forms of violence are as follows:

 - Violence in written form (text messages and other written messages)